 All New England states, as well as Delaware, Maryland, New Jersey, New York, Pennsylvania, and Washington, DC.

 We then reviewed each school's graduate tuition and fees, as listed by NCES College Navigator.
 We ranked our schools in order of affordability.
-Below are the most affordable accredited MSW programs in the northeast for 2016.
+Below are the most affordable accredited MSW programs in the northeast.

 #14 – Edinboro University of Pennsylvania